chris17453/ttygif/README.md

 When your cursor is on the last position of the screen, any printed character causes a wrap, which initiates a scroll up, unless auto wrap mode is on (DECAWM).

-I've noticed that asciicast deems to always operate in autowrap mode, if the last character is at the bottom right most position, the page does not scroll, unless written past this position.
+I've noticed that asciicast deems to always operate in autowrap mode.
+If the cursor is on the bottom right most position, and you write a character to that position, the cursor does not autowrap and cause scroll.
+It should unless DECAWM is on.
+Writing a character forces a cursor position update, which in turn forces scroll from that position.

+So fat its a harmess hack, but we will see.

 I"ll keep testing, and If i find this a asciicast issue, I'll put in an override mode for those files only.